ZAAALJLJ/SpeakingChatbot/README.md

 Compare the performance of the developed system with other widely-used conversational AIs to determine its effectiveness and efficiency.

 ---
+# Features

+AI Chatting with Avatar: Engage in conversations powered by AI with a dynamic speaking and moving avatar.

+User-to-User Chatting: Communicate with other users using interactive avatars for more engaging interactions.

+Online Forums and Communities: Participate in online forums and communities focused on sustainable development goals (SDGs) for collaboration and knowledge sharing.

+---
 # Dependencies